Matthew Boulton

 Born in Birmingham, he was the son of a Birmingham manufacturer of small metal products who died when Boulton was 31.
 By then Boulton had managed the business for several years, and thereafter expanded it considerably, consolidating operations at the Soho Manufactory, built by him near Birmingham.
 At Soho, he adopted the latest techniques, branching into silver plate, ormolu ("gilt bronze") and other decorative arts.
 He became associated with James Watt when Watt's business partner, John Roebuck, was unable to pay a debt to Boulton, who accepted Roebuck's share of Watt's patent as settlement.
 He then successfully lobbied Parliament to extend Watt's patent for an additional 17 years, enabling the firm to market Watt's steam engine.
 The firm installed hundreds of Boulton & Watt steam engines in Britain and abroad, initially in mines and then in factories.

 Boulton was a key member of the Lunar Society, a group of Birmingham-area men prominent in the arts, sciences, and theology.
 Members included Watt, Erasmus Darwin, Josiah Wedgwood and Joseph Priestley.
 The Society met each month near the full moon.
 Members of the Society have been given credit for developing concepts and techniques in science, agriculture, manufacturing, mining, and transport that laid the groundwork for the Industrial Revolution.

 Boulton founded the Soho Mint, to which he soon adapted steam power.
 He sought to improve the poor state of Britain's coinage, and after several years of effort obtained a contract in 1797 to produce the first British copper coinage in a quarter century.
-His "cartwheel" pieces were well-designed and difficult to counterfeit, and included the first striking of the large copper British penny, which continued to be coined until decimalisation in 1971.
+His "cartwheel" pieces were well designed and difficult to counterfeit, and included the first striking of the large copper British penny, which continued to be coined until decimalisation in 1971.
 He retired in 1800, though continuing to run his mint, and died in 1809.
-His image appears alongside his partner James Watt on the Bank of England's current Series F £50 note.
+His image appeared alongside his partner James Watt on the Bank of England's Series F £50 note.